 Are you on the fence about making the move from traditional school to online school?
 There’s definitely a lot to consider.
 Whether you’re just beginning to look into online schools or have already done quite a bit of research, this guide can help you make an informed decision regarding your education.
 Discover which path you should take based on these three questions: Should I do online school?
 Is online school just as good as in-person?
 Do high school students do better with online learning?

 If you’re used to learning in a traditional school environment, transferring to an online school can definitely be a big change!
-That’s why when considering online school, it’s important to consider quite a few factors to figure out if an online learning environment is a good match for you or not.
+That’s why when considering an online school, it’s important to consider quite a few factors to figure out if an online high school diploma is a good match for you or not.

 To see if online school fits in with your lifestyle, check to see if you agree with the following: